MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data: DISCUSSION

 In this work, we proposed MissNODAG, a novel differentiable causal discovery framework capable of learning nonlinear cyclic causal graphs along with the missingness mechanism from incomplete interventional data.
 The framework employs an expectation-maximization algorithm that alternates between imputing missing values and optimizing model parameters.
 We demonstrated how imputation can be efficiently achieved using rejection sampling, and in the case of linear SEMs with MAR missingness, by directly sampling from the posterior distribution.
 One of the key strengths of MissNODAG is its ability to handle cyclic directed graphs and MNAR missingness, a significant advancement over methods that typically focus on DAGs and MAR mechanisms.

+MissNODAG has three primary limitations.
+First, our theoretical guarantees rely on strict identifiability assumptions (\cref{assume:m-graph-identifiability}); as shown in \cref{app:misspecification}, violating these conditions degrades performance, particularly for the recovery of missingness mechanism.
+Second, the non-convex optimization landscape means the EM procedure guarantees convergence only to a stationary point, not a global maximum.
+Finally, the log-determinant of the Jacobian computation imposes a computational complexity of $\mathcal{O}(K^3L)$, limiting scalability to large-scale graphs.

-Future research directions include: (1) incorporating realistic measurement noise models in the SEMs to enhance robustness in real-world datasets, as explored in linear DAG models by \citet{saeed2020anchored}; (2) scaling the current framework to larger graphs using low-rank models and variational inference techniques, as explored in acyclic structures by \citet{lopez2022large}; (3) allowing for unobserved confounders within the modeling assumptions, as was explored in the case of latent DAGs with complete observations by \cite{bhattacharya2021differentiable}; and (4) generalizing our framework to broader classes of identifiable MNAR models, while tackling the challenges of non-identifiability in the full or target laws, as explored in DAG models by \cite{nabi2023testability} and \cite{guo2023sufficient}.
+Future research directions include: (1) incorporating realistic measurement noise models in the SEMs to enhance robustness in real-world datasets, as explored in linear DAG models by \citet{saeed2020anchored}; (2) scaling the current framework to larger graphs using low-rank models and variational inference techniques, as explored in acyclic structures by \citet{lopez2022large}; (3) allowing for unobserved confounders within the modeling assumptions, as was explored under complete observations by \cite{bhattacharya2021differentiable} and \cite{sethuraman2025differentiable}; and (4) generalizing our framework to broader classes of identifiable MNAR models, while tackling the challenges of non-identifiability in the full or target laws, as explored in DAG models by \cite{nabi2023testability} and \cite{guo2023sufficient}.